p2pu/learning-circles-user-manual/organizer.rst

 Team organizer guide
 ====================

-As a team organizer, you get an overview of what is going on in learning circles run by facilitators in your team.
-Before you can get started, your team needs to be created for you.
-Chances are good that ist's been done already if you are here, but if not, get in contact with the P2PU team.
+For cities and institutions that are running multiple leanring circles, we offer team organizer functionality.
+As a team organizer, you get an overview of what is going on in learning circles run by facilitators across your team.
+Organizers are often facilitators, but this does not have to be the case.

+Teams have to be manually added by P2PU.
+So if you aren't sure if you have one or have trouble accessing it, contact the P2PU team.

-Log into your dashboard - https://learningcircles.p2pu.org/en/accounts/login/
+To get started, log into your dashboard - https://learningcircles.p2pu.org/en/accounts/login/

 Dashboard overview
 ------------------

-At the top of your dashboard, there are 4 different tabs for you to switch between upcoming meetings, active learning circles, facilitators and invitations.
+At the top of your dashboard, there are 4 different tabs for organizsers to switch between: upcoming meetings, active learning circles, facilitators and invitations.

 The **upcoming meetings** view gives you an overview of what learning circles are meeting this week.
 You can also see what is happening the previous week or the next week.